 Originally founded in 2009 by a Kansas City-based husband and wife duo, Matt and Emily Baldwin, Baldwin, as it was simply known, was a brand that focused on “modern design, quality textiles and American manufacturing” (source).

 While researching, I stumbled across this terrific interview with Matt Baldwin back in 2014.
 In the video, he provides a great history of the company and how it came to be if you are into learning about that sort of thing.

 If you have nine minutes to spare, I highly recommend that you check it out:

 If you checked out the video, you will see how fascinating it was to learn that Matt relies on the same exact sewing methods used by Levi Strauss in 1883 to craft the BLDWN jeans of today.

 Furthermore, learning how Matt’s personal background shaped the brand, along with the clothes he and his wife made and countless other nuggets of information, are truly remarkable; it’s a terrific story of an American-made brand.

 Fast forward nearly a decade later; Baldwin is still based out of Kansas City and has since brought on a new president in 2018, while both Matt and Emily sit on the board and are actively involved (source).

-With the changes in leadership, Baldwin has rebranded to become BLDWN (however they don’t appear to be fully done with the transition as their receipts, clothing tags and customer service emails all reference the old name), and have since expanded both their product line and retail presence significantly.
+With the leadership changes, Baldwin has rebranded to become BLDWN (however, they don’t appear to be fully done with the transition as their receipts, clothing tags, and customer service emails all reference the old name), and have since expanded both their product line and retail presence significantly.

-While changes in management typically spell disaster for many companies, thus far it appears BLDWN has been doing everything right.
+While management changes typically spell disaster for many companies, thus far, it appears BLDWN has been doing everything right.

 While their product line has expanded, the quality is still impressive.